Picture Perfect on the Avalon Peninsula

 Quidi Vidi

 Quidi Vidi, the charming village-within-a-city, embodies the spirit of an old fishing outport.
 The stages, slipways, narrow laneways, and the small harbour (known colloquially as the Gut) give you a glimpse of rural life, and makes for some great shots.
 But the village isn’t all about the past.
-You can visit the Quidi Vidi Plantation to see emerging artisans at work, drink beer made with 10,000-year-old icebergs at Quidi Vidi Brewing Company, or indulge in locally sourced, and harvested meals at a restored 220-year-old building – Mallard Cottage.
+You can visit the Quidi Vidi Plantation to see emerging artisans at work, or drink beer made with 10,000-year-old icebergs at Quidi Vidi Brewing Company.
 Around here, it should go without saying that not all great photos are taken outside.

 Tors Cove